kimwalisch/primesieve/README.md

 functions so that it can easily be used in languages other than C++. primesieve compiles with every standard compliant C++ compiler and runs on both little and big endian CPUs.
 The parallelization is implemented using OpenMP (2.0 or later).
-If you have cloned or forked primesieve then the GNU Build System is a prerequisite for building primesieve.

 ### Build instructions (Unix-like OSes)